Marian Foster

-Marian Foster (born 19 March 1943) is an English television and radio presenter from Newcastle Upon Tyne.
-She is best known for presenting BBC One's Pebble Mill at One from 1972 to 1986 and currently Garden Mania on BBC Radio Newcastle and BBC Radio Tees.
+Marian Foster (born 19 March 1943) is an English television and radio presenter from Newcastle upon Tyne.
+She is best known for presenting BBC One's Pebble Mill at One from 1972 to 1986, and currently Garden Mania on BBC Radio Newcastle and BBC Radio Tees.

 Early life and education

 Foster was educated at Dame Allan's School, Newcastle upon Tyne.
 Her father was a Tyneside sailor, and she learned how to steer a huge cargo boat before she could drive.
 At Newcastle University, she was the president of the Gilbert and Sullivan society; she studied geography then completed a Diploma of Education, training at Heaton High School.
 Whilst in her last year at university, she worked with Bob Langley at Tyne Tees Television.
-More recently, when Foster was in her 60s, she completed a BSc and Diploma in Horticulture, and at the age of 77 gained a Degree in the same subject, after she was inspired to learn more through presenting her gardening programme Garden Mania.
+More recently, when Foster was in her 60s, she completed a BSc degree and diploma in Horticulture, and at the age of 77 gained another degree in the same subject, after she was inspired to learn more through presenting her gardening programme Garden Mania.
 Foster lives in Northumberland.

 She was trained as a music teacher and sang with the London Symphony Chorus and Royal Northern Sinfornia.